-Patients with walking impairment at baseline (defined by < 80% predicted normal walk distance in the six minute walk test, or 6MWT) in the biweekly dosing group achieved a mean increase of 84 meters (p<0.001) at 40 weeks (n=14), and 97 meters (p<0.001) at 64 weeks (n=7).
+Patients with walking impairment at baseline (defined by < 80% predicted normal walk distance in 6MWT) in the bi-weekly dosing group (n=14) achieved a mean increase of 85 meters (p<0.0001).
 Functional disability scores were measured with the Pediatric Orthopedic Society North America/Pediatric Outcome Data Collection Instrument (POSNA/PODCI).
-When evaluating the Global score of all five domains in those patients with substantial impairment at baseline (n=28, defined as baseline scores < 40 or one standard deviation below the normalized score of 50), a mean improvement of +17.5 (p< 0.0001) was observed at 40 weeks.
+When evaluating the Global score of all five domains in those patients with substantial impairment at baseline (n= 28), defined as baseline scores < 40, or one standard deviation below the normalized score of 50), a mean improvement of +14.1 (p< 0.0001) was observed.
 Though the magnitude of these changes in functional measurements are substantial, any conclusions must be tempered by the fact that these data are from an uncontrolled, open-label study.

-The most common treatment-related adverse events reported by preferred term was injection site reaction in 33% of patients.
-All of these reactions were considered mild.
-All other treatment-related adverse events were also considered mild.
-There was one serious adverse event considered possibly treatment-related.
-This was a previously reported patient with fever and muscle pain who improved without complication and is still in the trial.
-There have been no deaths or discontinuations from the study for any reason.
+Approximately 65% of patients had injection site reactions, all of which were considered mild.
+There was one previously reported serious adverse event considered possibly treatment-related.
+This was a patient with fever and muscle pain who improved without complication and is still in the study.
+There have been no deaths or discontinuations from the study.
 No clinically meaningful changes were observed in mean serum calcium, urinary calcium and in serum intact parathyroid hormone.
 None of the patients had serum phosphorus levels above the upper limit of normal at any time point.
 No clinically significant changes were observed in renal ultrasounds pre- and post-treatment.